Undecided? We have just the program for you!

 Ever wish you were one of those people who knew what they wanted to be since kindergarten?
 If you still aren’t sure exactly which health care career to pursue, don’t worry.
 BU Sargent College has a program that makes finding your niche a lot easier.
 Along the way, you just might have some of the best experiences of your college career.

 First of all, we understand why you’re undecided.
 As the health care field has grown, so have career options within it.
 Say you want to go to medical school.
 Which specialty will you choose?
-And which of several different undergraduate paths, from human physiology to athletic training, will you take to get there?
+And which of several different undergraduate paths will you take to get there?
 Perhaps you’re interested in physical therapy but torn between research and practice.
 Or maybe you’re considering a dual major like Health Science with Economics or Business Administration, or Human Physiology and Biology, or Speech, Language & Hearing Sciences with Linguistics.
 The minor in Public Health can be combined with many of the majors; for example, Nutrition and Public Health is a great combination.

 The choices seem endless.
 But with the right opportunities, experiences, and guidance, choosing a major isn’t a confusing decision.
 It’s simply a process of discovery.